 The X1 sDrive (rear-wheel drive) 28i and xDrive (all-wheel drive) 28i are powered by a turbocharged 2.liter inline-4 that produces 240 horsepower and 260 pound-feet of torque.
-An eight-speed automatic is standard, as is a stop/start system that shuts off the engine when stopped to save fuel during periods when the vehicle is at rest.
+An eight-speed automatic is standard, as is a stop-start system that shuts off the engine to save fuel during periods when the vehicle is at rest.

 The X1 xDrive35i gets a turbocharged 3.0-liter inline-6 with 300 hp and 300 lb-ft of torque, matched to a six-speed automatic.
 All-wheel drive is standard.
-BMW claims the X1 xDrive35i can sprint to 60 mph in just 5.3 seconds.
+In Edmunds testing, the X1 xDrive35i sprinted to 60 mph in a quick 5.8 seconds.
 The EPA estimates stand at 18/27/21, which is actually better than some less powerful rivals.

 Every 2013 BMW X1 comes standard with antilock disc brakes (with automatic brake drying), front-seat side airbags, full-length side curtain airbags, active front-seat head restraints and stability/traction control and (on xDrive versions) hill descent control.
 Optional equipment includes front and rear parking sensors and a rearview camera.
 Also available is the BMW Assist emergency communications system, which provides automatic crash notification, stolen vehicle recovery and on-demand roadside assistance.

 The X1's cabin is typical BMW, meaning clear gauges, sensible ergonomics and solid build and materials quality throughout.
-BMW's iDrive electronics interface works well for controlling various functions.
+BMW's iDrive electronics interface works well for controlling various infotainment and vehicle configuration functions.
 Like all such systems, it can seem complicated before you acclimate yourself.